Albert Levitt: Perennial candidate and death

 In 1956, Levitt and Elsie Hill divorced; the same year he married Lilla Cabot Grew Moffat, a widow who was the daughter of former American diplomat Joseph C. Grew.
 When obtaining the marriage license, Albert Levitt gave an address of Ventura, California.
 The two remained married until his death.
 Later that year, Levitt received considerable publicity, including television interviews, by styling himself head of the Republican League of California, a group unknown to Republican officials, and opposing the renomination of Nixon, who was by then vice president.

-In 1957, it was announced in the newspapers that the Levitts would spend a vacation at their summer home in Hancock, New Hampshire, the former home of Thomas Sergeant Perry.
+In 1957, it was announced in the newspapers that the Levitts would spend a vacation at their summer home in Hancock, New Hampshire, the former home of Lilla Levitt's grandfather, Thomas Sergeant Perry.
 But it was as a resident of Hancock that Levitt ran, in 1958, for Congress from New Hampshire's 1st congressional district, becoming the first person in the state's history to run for a district without living there, as Hancock lay in the 2nd district.
 He was defeated in the September primary.

-In 1960, Levitt, running for the Republican nomination for Senate from New Hampshire, telegraphed Pope John XXIII and asked him to clarify whether Senator John F. Kennedy, a Catholic who was seeking the Democratic nomination for president, owed political allegiance to the Vatican or to the United States.
+In 1960, Levitt, running for the Republican nomination for the Senate from New Hampshire, telegraphed Pope John XXIII and asked him to clarify whether Senator John F. Kennedy, a Catholic who was seeking the Democratic nomination for president, owed political allegiance to the Vatican or to the United States.
 According to Levitt's research, some 150 principles of the Roman Catholic Church conflicted with the Constitution.
 There is no record of any reply by the Pope.
 Levitt was defeated in the Republican primary by Senator Styles Bridges, 86,837 votes to 6,256.
 This was followed, in 1962, by a run for the Republican nomination for Congress in New Hampshire's 2nd district.
 Levitt finished last out of six candidates, with under 2 percent of the vote.
 In 1964, he sought the Republican nomination for New Hampshire governor.
 He finished fifth of seven candidates (including a write-in, who finished third) with 822 votes out of some 63,000 cast.